PyPSA/WHOBS/README.md

   where wind resources are better.

-- Electrolysis could be more cost effective if: waste heat is used to improve efficiency; oxygen is sold.
+- Electrolysis could be more cost effective if: waste heat is used to improve efficiency; the oxygen produced as a side-effect is sold.

 - Hydrogen-to-power may be cheaper with future developments in fuel cells.